IT3038C/IT3038C.github.io/docs/week-1.md

 ip a
 ```

-You should see results similar to what’s below.
+You should see results similar to what's below.

 ![Screenshot of result of ip a command](/img/week-1/centos/2-terminal-ip-cmd.png)

-While we’re at it, let’s go ahead and change the hostname of your Linux VM.
+While we're at it, let's go ahead and change the hostname of your Linux VM.
 Call is the same name you called your VM when we provisioned it (eg. reedws-centos)

 To change it,